MarekSuchanek/OntoUML-BasicTypes/03_forest.md

 ![Kinds and identity][forest_kinds]

 * Now lets add other *sortals* which belongs under each of those root/roofs.
+Notice that as in other drawings, trees/houses are also disjoint.

 ![Other sortals][forest_sortals]